 “When was the last time you touched me that wasn’t for a picture?” she tearfully asks her spouse.

-In desperation, Kay uses her savings to buy a series of intensive couples counselling sessions with Dr Bernie Feld (Steve Carell) It’s a tentative first step towards greater openness that could save the marriage.
+In desperation, Kay uses her savings to buy a series of intensive couples counselling sessions with Dr Bernie Feld (Steve Carell) It’s a tentative first step towards greater openness that could

 Hope Springs is smart, funny and sweet, underpinned by surprisingly convincing screen chemistry between Streep and Jones, who both bring gravitas and deep emotion to their roles.